+Curriculum Aspects

-Curriculum Aspects Language rich environment: Every class has a book area/reading corner EYFS focus text planned to link to topics and includes traditional tales, stories, non-fiction and poems/rhymes EYFS has dedicated 'rhyme time' planned with songs and rhymes linked to topics, number work, interests, movements etc Timetabling reflects our focus on providing a Language and Literacy rich curriculum Timetables reflect specific 'story time' for all children every single day.
-Story time is valued and celebrated by all classes.
-We have 100 stories for Ellington.
+Language rich environment:

+- Every class has a book area/reading corner. - EYFS focus text planned to link to topics and includes traditional tales, stories, non-fiction and poems/rhymes. - EYFS has dedicated 'rhyme time' planned with songs and rhymes linked to topics, number work, interests, movements etc. - Timetabling reflects our focus on providing a Language and Literacy rich curriculum - Timetables reflect specific 'story time' for all children every single day.
+Story time is valued and celebrated by all classes. - We have 100 stories for Ellington.
 This is a carefully chosen selection of 100 books that children will read between Reception and Year 6.

+Mastery Curriculum:

-Mastery Curriculum: Our children learn best through a 'little and often' approach and must be given sufficient time to master a skill or embed knowledge Key Assessment points for each year group in reading, writing and maths must be the focus of repetition to ensure Tools for Curriculum Implementation children have a secure grasp of the subject.
-A focus on staff CPD to ensure high quality teaching and learning across curriculum subjects A well-managed budget with Subject Resource Audits driving the budget allocation Well-maintained and engaging spaces to learn in school A culture of high expectation and challenge for all children.
-Well-structured Subject Action Plans, monitored by Governors, which identify and drive improvements forward.
+- Our children learn best through a 'little and often' approach and must be given sufficient time to master a skill or embed knowledge. - Key Assessment points for each year group in reading, writing and maths must be the focus of repetition to ensure children have a secure grasp of the subject.